SecretFan: Synthesizing Realistic Data without Breaking Privacy: Approach

 \subsection{Improving the Discriminator (Phase 3)}

-We train a new discriminator on the original data \textit{and the good data generated by Fandango} in the previous iteration.
-Retrained discriminators have lower accuracy, but are still accurate enough to detect differences between generated and original samples, and so the new discriminator is passed to Phase 2 to collect a new set of good samples.
+We train a new discriminator on the original data \textit{and the good data generated by Fandango} in the previous loop.
+Retrained discriminators have slightly lower accuracy, but are still accurate enough to detect differences between generated and original samples, and so the new discriminator is passed to Phase 2 to collect a new set of good samples.
 This process of retraining a new discriminator is repeated until the synthetic data provides a satisfying utility, referring to how well a specific task, e.g., predicting insurance charges, can be performed with the synthetic dataset compared to the original dataset.